swcarpentry/git-novice/01-backup.md

     In particular,
     the `+` markers in the first column show where we are adding lines.

-After reviewing our change it's time to commit it:
+After reviewing our change, it's time to commit it:

 ~~~ {.bash}
 $ git commit -m "Concerns about Mars's moons on my furry friend"